Providing funding and support to young changemakers in the UK’s Southwest on a mission to regenerate our world.

 Founder of Sawday’s, Alastair has dedicated much of his life to responsible travel and environmentalism.
 He was a trustee of The Soil Association for 10 years, and stood as a parliamentary candidate for the Green Party; was Chair of Bristol Green Week and the Bristol Green Capital Momentum Group.
 He founded Avon Friends of the Earth and published The Little Earth books.

-• Photo of Chloe Revill
+• Photo of Miriam Turner

 TRUSTEE